TCU New School of Medicine Designed for Empathetic Scholars®

 Founded in 1996, Hoefer Welker is a multidisciplinary architecture, interior design, medical equipment planning, technology consultancy, and engineering firm known for collaborating with clients to create performance-driven solutions.
 From offices in Dallas/Fort Worth, Jacksonville, and Kansas City, the firm works with clients in the healthcare, education, government, civic, multifamily, and commercial markets on projects across the U.S.

 About TCU School of Medicine

-The TCU School of Medicine, Fort Worth’s M.D. school, opened with a class of 60 students in July 2019.
+The Anne Burnett Marion School of Medicine at Texas Christian University, Fort Worth’s M.D. school, opened with a class of 60 students in July 2019.
 The new allopathic medical school was formed in 2015.
-The School of Medicine’s focus on communication, a first-of-its-kind curriculum, and the development of Empathetic Scholars® uniquely positions the organization to radically transform medical education, improving care for future generations.
-To make this new school possible, the greater North Texas community stepped up to help, providing philanthropic support.
-The school’s current Founding Donors include Alcon; Amon G. Carter Foundation; Baylor Scott & White; The Burnett Foundation; Cook Children’s; Texas Health Resources; Mr. H. Paul Dorman; Mr. Arnold and Mrs. Harriette Gachman; Dr. John and Mrs. Priscilla Geesbreght; Sid W. Richardson Foundation; Rebecca and Jon Brumley; The Morris Foundation; Martha Sue Parr Trust; Tartaglino Richards Family Foundation; Thomas M., Helen McKee, John P. Ryan Foundation; and anonymous donors.
+The Burnett School of Medicine’s focus on communication, a first-of-its-kind curriculum, and the development of Empathetic Scholars® uniquely positions the school to radically transform medical education, improving care for future generations.
+To make this new school possible, the greater North Texas community continues to offer generous philanthropic support.
+The school’s current Founding Donors include Alcon Vision; Amon G. Carter Foundation; Baylor Scott & White Health; Mrs. Rebecca and Mr. Jon Brumley; The Burnett Foundation; Cook Children’s; Mrs. Anita and Mr. Kelly Cox; Mr. H. Paul Dorman; Mrs. Harriette and Arnold Gachman; Mrs. Pricilla and Dr. John Geesbreght; Martha Sue Parr Trust; The Morris Foundation; Sid W. Richardson Foundation; Thomas M., Helen McKee, & John P. Ryan Foundation; Tartaglino Richards Family Foundation; Texas Health Resources; and three anonymous donors.